 College of Human Development and Education

 Eligibility: The College of Human Development and Education awards 20 scholarships to first-year students; some are available for up to four years.
-Scholarships are available in the following majors: apparel, retail merchandising and design; chemistry education; elementary education; exercise science; dietetics; family and consumer sciences education; health education; hospitality and tourism management; human development and family science; interior design; physical education; retail management; social work; and sport and recreation leadership.
+Scholarships are available in the following majors: apparel, retail merchandising and design; chemistry education; elementary education; exercise science; dietetics; family and consumer sciences education; health education; hospitality and tourism management; human development and family science; interior design; physical education; retail management; social work; and sport management.
 For more information, contact Nancy Gress, director of student services and advancement, at 701-231-8216 or firstname.lastname@example.org for application information or go to www.ndsu.edu/hde/scholarships.

 College of Science and Mathematics